prebid/prebid.github.io/dev-docs/modules/growthCodeRtdProvider.md

 * TOC
 {:toc}

-The <a href="https://growthcode.io">GrowthCode</a> real-time data module in Prebid enables publishers to fully leverage the potential of their first-party audiences and contextual data.
+The [GrowthCode](https://growthcode.io) real-time data module in Prebid enables publishers to fully leverage the potential of their first-party audiences and contextual data.
 With an integrated cookieless GrowthCode identity, this module offers real-time contextual and audience segmentation capabilities that can seamlessly